tylerneylon/small_notes/mind_model/mind_model.md

 One thing I haven't talked about is the subject experience of being alive.
 Philosophers like Thomas Nagel have famously argued that some aspects of subjective consciousness simply cannot be understood scientifically.
-Some people can read this article --- or the best version of this article, which fixes all the flaws in my diagram above --- and see that the behavior might be human-like, yet still conclude that the experience of the mind model could never be the same.
+Some folks who agree with Nagel (or with similar arguments) can read this article --- or even the best version of this article, which fixes all the flaws in the mind model --- and see that the behavior can be human-like, yet these folks would still conclude that the experience of the mind model could never be the same as ours.

 This is not the place for a full counterargument, but I do want to include a brief sketch of a reply.

 ## Negative Arguments

-I'm using the term *negative argument* to talk about arguments saying that something is impossible, or that another argument is wrong, all without saying what is possible or what is correct.
+I'll use the term *negative argument* to talk about arguments saying something is impossible, or that another argument is wrong, all without saying what is possible or what is correct.
 Contrast that with a *positive argument*, one which says something is possible,